shreekumar3d/soib_2023/README-CONTAINER.md

 The containers provided here are tested on:

-- Linux on 16C/32T AMD Ryzen 9 7950X desktop with 64 GB RAM
+- Linux on 16C/32T AMD Ryzen 9 7950X desktop with 64 GB RAM.
+Time to finish
+  computation: 2580 seconds (43 minutes)
-- Mac Mini M4 (base model with 16 GB RAM)
+- Mac Mini M4 (base model with 16 GB RAM).
+Time to finish: 3860 seconds (1 hr 5 minutes)
-- Lenovo Legion laptop with 16 core AMD processor, 16 GB memory running Linux and Windows
+- Lenovo Legion laptop with 16 core AMD processor (Ryzen 7 5800H), 16 GB memory,
+  (5 year old laptop).
+Running Linux and Windows.
+Time to finish: 7256 seconds (2 hrs)

 On Windows and Mac, the Linux VM(virtual machine) that runs the container is allocated a separate memory block.
 SoIB species trends computations are memory intensive.
 These OSes typically allocate half the system RAM to the VM, which may be less.
 With less RAM, less threads will be allocated for processing, slowing it down.
-A minimum of 12 GB is desirable to be allocate to the VM to run 4-6 threads simultaneously.
-Follow the appropriate steps under the specific operating systems, before you start a run.
+A minimum of 12 GB (14 on M4 mini) is desirable to be allocated to the VM to run 4-6 threads simultaneously.
+For best performance, please follow the appropriate steps given for specific operating systems, before you start a run.

 # Getting Started and Basic Usage